ElMagAmine/AndroidQCM/README.md

 This repository contains a simple multiple choice quiz android application.
+If you like it, give it a star.

 It has the following features:
 ## LoginActivity